Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The THEOCHARIS MARIA L seen again heading towards Salamina.

-The ALEXANDROS M (owned by the Spetses-based company Boufis Shipping Company) and the ATHINA P seen resting in Perama.
+The ALEXANDROS M (owned by Boufis Shipping Company, which is based in Spetses) and the ATHINA P seen resting in Perama.

 The THEOCHARIS MARIA L seen yet again, as she heads to Salamina.

 An infamous ship seen laid-up at the Spanopoulos Shipyard, next to Ambelakia in Salamina.
-It was the product tanker AGIA ZONI II of Fos Petroleum, which controversially sank on 10 September 2017 in the middle of the Saronic Gulf, causing a major oil spill in the area.
+Indeed, it was the small product tanker AGIA ZONI II of Fos Petroleum, which controversially sank on 10 September 2017 in the middle of the Saronic Gulf, thus causing a major oil spill in the area.
 She was refloated a month later and towed to Spanopoulos Shipyard, where she remains to date.
-Not a really exciting photo, but still historically important.
+Not really an exciting photo, but still historically important.

-Next to the Perama ferry terminal, I spotted another ship: the high speed craft SUPERCAT of Golden Star Ferries.
+Next to the Perama ferry terminal, I spotted another ship, namely the high speed catamaran SUPERCAT of Golden Star Ferries.
 She was bought by the Andros-based company in early 2018, having previously operated as the KAROLIN of the Estonian company Linda Line on the Tallinn-Helsinki line on the Finnish Gulf.
 She was being prepared in order to enter service in 2019 on the Cyclades.

 The small passenger ship AGIOS ELEFTHERIOS seen heading towards Salamina.